Southern African Archaeology Student Society

-Nithya Eswaran received her BA (honors) in Archaeology and is pursuing MSc.
-Archeology from the University of Witwatersrand.
+Nithya Eswaran received her BA (honours) in Archaeology and is pursuing MSc.
+Archaeology from the University of Witwatersrand.
 She focuses on researching and promoting sustainable archaeotourism.
 In her opinion, tourism needs new dimensions.
 Tourists must try and focus on exploring lesser-known parts of the world, exchanging culture and most importantly being environmentally driven.
-As an Indian, who started researching, rethinking and relearning archaeology in South Africa, she aspires to make an impact globally in archaeology.
+As an Indian, who started researching, rethinking, and relearning archaeology in South Africa, she aspires to make an impact globally in archaeology.
 The rock art bug bit her at the end of 2021 and she loves to digitally document and study rock art.
-She cherishes educating and picking up knowledge on various cultures, heritage science and is fascinated by story-telling.
+She cherishes educating and picking up knowledge on various cultures, and heritage science and is fascinated by story-telling.
 "I feel I am responsible for making a big move in this field which will give me a big chance to be one day someone who is remembered for her work.
 I think it is our duty as people sharing life in this world to make our future better because the future is not only ours."